AREA SETUP

 CIRCLE TIME

-To begin your theme, greet children with a cone filled with frozen yogurt or serve it to them as a snack during circle time.
+To introduce your theme, greet children with a cone filled with frozen yogurt or serve it to them as a snack during circle time.
 Display pictures of children eating frozen treats on the walls of your daycare.
 Set up an ice cream shop in your role play area.

 Educ-chat-The ice cream shop

 (Open educ-chat-The ice cream shop) Educ-chat is a game that is made up of several different illustrations which represent subjects, verbs, and objects.
 They can be used to help children make complete sentences and enrich their vocabulary.
 Print, cut out, and laminate the cards.
 Make three different piles (subjects, verbs, and objects).
 Ask children to pick three cards, one from each pile.
 Have them "read" the sentence.
-The sentences will sometimes be quite silly but you are sure to have fun.
+The sentences will sometimes be quite silly, but you are sure to have fun.
 You may also choose to place the cards yourself and have children "read" the sentences.

 ACTIVITY SHEETS